wufk/CUDA-based-real-time-obstacle-detector/README.md

 ## Build and Usage
 * Make sure you have Visual Sutdio 2015 and CUDA 8 installed.
-* Make sure you have opencv.
+* Make sure you have opencv and put it in `externel`.
 * Navigate to the cloned repository.
 Generate/build project using CMake:
   ```
   mkdir build